ascholerChemeketa/cs160Reader/_sources/ImpactsOfComputing/B2B.rst

 while nourishing economic growth is to regulate the use of technology without banning or restricting its creation.

 Few regulations mandate disclosure that the information is being collected or restrict the use to which the data can be put.
-The USA PATRIOT Act and other federal laws give government agencies sweeping authority to sift through mostly innocent data looking for signs of “suspicious activity” by potential terrorists— and to notice lesser transgressions in the process.
+The USA PATRIOT Act and other federal laws give government agencies sweeping authority to sift through mostly innocent data looking for signs of “suspicious activity” by potential terrorists—and to notice lesser transgressions in the process.
 Although the World Wide Web reaches into millions of households, the rules and regulations governing it are not much better than those of a lawless frontier town of the Old West.

 New Technologies Bring Both Risks and Opportunities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^